Prostaglandin F2alpha: Industrial Synthesis

 In 2012 a concise and highly stereoselective total synthesis of PGF2α was described.
-The synthesis requires only seven steps, a huge improvement on the original 17-steps synthesis of Corey and Cheng, and uses 2,5-dimethoxytetrahydrofuran as a starting reagent, with S-proline as an asymmetric catalyst.
+The synthesis requires only seven steps, a huge improvement on the original 17-step synthesis of Corey, and uses 2,5-dimethoxytetrahydrofuran as a starting reagent, with S-proline as an asymmetric catalyst.

 In 2019, a more effective and stereoselective synthesis was described.
 The synthesis requires 5 steps to get to the intermediate which then undergoes a cross-metathesis reaction to install the E-alkene.
 Then, a Wittig reaction is performed to install the Z-alkene.
 Finally, the protecting groups are removed with acid.

 In the body PGF2α is synthesized in several distinct steps.
-First, Phospholipase A2 (PLA2) facilitates the conversion of phospholipids to Arachidonic Acid, the framework from which all prostaglandins are formed.
-The Arachidonic Acid then reacts with two Cyclooxygenase (COX) receptors, COX-1 and COX-2, or PGH synthase to form Prostaglandin H2, an intermediate.
-Lastly, the compound reacts with Aldose Reductase (AKR1B1) or PGF Synthase to form PGF2α.
+First, phospholipase A2 (PLA2) facilitates the conversion of phospholipids to arachidonic acid, the framework from which all prostaglandins are formed.
+Arachidonic acid then reacts with two cyclooxygenase (COX) receptors, COX-1 and COX-2, or PGH synthase to form prostaglandin H2, an intermediate.
+Lastly, the compound reacts with aldose reductase or prostaglandin F synthase to form PGF2α.